-- Decision-maker – Organizations are using more decision makers than ever when making purchase decisions.
-It is important to know if you are talking to decision makers, and know how you influence them.
+- Decision-maker – Organizations are using more decision-makers than ever when making purchase decisions.
+It is important to know if you are talking to decision-makers, and know how you influence them.

-- Power Sponsor – These are likely your point of contact, they are the ones that bring your offer and present it to the organizations decision makers.
+- Power Sponsor – These are likely your point of contact, they are the ones that bring your offer and present it to the organization’s decision-makers.
 They need to be enabled to sell your product internally.

 Using these archetypes, you can identify whether your prospect is focused on the vision of their company, the strategy, or the execution that is independent of their role in the decision-making process.
-Each have very important needs that vastly differ from one another.
+Each has very important needs that vastly differ from one another.
 It is essential for an archetype to be rooted in their personality and skills, and is inherent in who they are.

 Finding Your Accounts